+Volunteer work Work experience Level of applicant's interest SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of SA degree-seeking applicants?
-X Yes or SAT Subject T est scores in adm ission decisions f for first-time, first-yea
+A. Does your institution make use of SA? degree-seeking applicants? ✓ Yes Γ, ACT, or No SAT Subject Tes t scores in admis esion decisions fo r first-time, fi irst-year

-If yes, place check marks in the approprical Fall 2014. riate boxes below to reflect your institution's policies for use in admission for
+If yes, place check marks in the appropria Fall 2016. ate boxes b elow to reflect yo ur institution's po olicies for use in a admission for

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used
+Require Recommend ADMISSION Require for Consider If Not Used

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT
+SAT or ACT ACT only SAT only Some Submitted

+SAT and SAT Subject Tests or ACT

 SAT Subject Tests

-X ACT with or without Writing comp C. Please indicate how your institution say component; cl heck all that apply y.
+ACT with Writing component recomX ACT with or without Writing compo C. Please indicate how your institution w nent accep y component; che eck all that apply.

-SAT es say ACT essa V
+SAT ess ay ACT essa y

-For admission .9
+For admission

 For placement

 For advising

-In place of an application ess ay
+In place of an application essa ay

-As a validity check on the ap say
+As a validity check on the app plication es say

 No college policy as of now

 Not using essay component

-D. In addition, does your institution use X yes no E. Latest date by which SAT or ACT Latest date by which SAT Subject Y scores mus t be received for fall-term admission on August 15

-F. If necessary, use this space to clarif udents, or if tests are
+D. In addition, does your institution use a X yes no applicants' t test scores for aca demic advising?

+E. Latest date by which SAT or ACT so Latest date by which SAT Subject ToF.
+If necessary, use this space to clarify not required of some students): est scores r your test p nust be received to policies (e.g., if te or fall-term admi ssion dents, or if tes sts are
-not required of some students): ., your test Policies (e.g., II tosts are recomme maca for some su additio, of it tooks are

-G. Please indicate which tests your in stitution us es for placemen t (e.g., state tests)):
+G. Please indicate which tests your inst e.g., state tests):

-SAT ACT SAT Subject Tests AP